delta-io/delta/PROTOCOL.md

 ### Add File and Remove File
 The `add` and `remove` actions are used to modify the data in a table by adding or removing individual _logical files_ respectively.

-Every _logical file_ of the table (referred to as just a _file_ going forward) is represented by a path to a data file, combined with a Deletion Vector (DV) that indicates which rows of the data file are no longer in the table.
-The path of the data file acts as the primary key for the entry in the set of files.
-Deletion Vectors are an optional feature.
-In tables that do not have this feature enabled, all Deletion Vectors are considered to be empty.
+Every _logical file_ of the table is represented by a path to a data file, combined with an optional Deletion Vector (DV) that indicates which rows of the data file are no longer in the table.
+Deletion Vectors are an optional feature, see their [reader requirements](#deletion-vectors) for details.

-When an `add` action is encountered for a file (i.e., a data file and Deletion Vector combination) that is already present in the table, statistics and other information from the latest version should replace that from any previous version.
+When an `add` action is encountered for a logical file that is already present in the table, statistics and other information from the latest version should replace that from any previous version.
-The primary key for the entry of a file in the set of files is a tuple of the data file's `path` as well as a unique id describing the DV.
+The primary key for the entry of a logical file in the set of files is a tuple of the data file's `path` and a unique id describing the DV.
+If no DV is part of this logical file, then its primary key is `(path, NULL)` instead.

 The `remove` action includes a timestamp that indicates when the removal occurred.
-Physical deletion of the data and Deletion Vector file can happen lazily after some user-specified expiration time threshold.
+Physical deletion of physical files can happen lazily after some user-specified expiration time threshold.
 This delay allows concurrent readers to continue to execute against a stale snapshot of the data.
 A `remove` action should remain in the state of the table as a _tombstone_ until it has expired.
 A tombstone expires when *current time* (according to the node performing the cleanup) exceeds the expiration threshold added to the `remove` action timestamp.

-In the following statements, a "DV" can refer to either a specific Deletion Vector, or to the empty deletion vector that indicates that no rows are deleted.
-Since actions within a given Delta commit are not guaranteed to be applied in order, a **valid** version is restricted to contain at most one file action for any one combination of data file and DV.
-Moreover, for simplicity it is required that there is at most one file action for any data file (regardless of DV).
+In the following statements, `dvId` can refer to either the unique id of a specific Deletion Vector (`deletionVector.uniqueId`) or to `NULL`, indicating that no rows are invalidated.
+Since actions within a given Delta commit are not guaranteed to be applied in order, a **valid** version is restricted to contain at most one file action *of the same type* (i.e. `add`/`remove`) for any one combination of `path` and `dvId`.
+Moreover, for simplicity it is required that there is at most one file action of the same type for any `path` (regardless of `dvId`).
 That means specifically that for any commit…

- - it is **legal** for the same data file to occur in an `add` action and a `remove` action, but with two different DVs (one of which may be the empty DV).
+ - it is **legal** for the same `path` to occur in an `add` action and a `remove` action, but with two different `dvId`s.
- - it is **legal** for the same data file to be added and/or removed and also occur in an `AddCDCFile` action.
+ - it is **legal** for the same `path` to be added and/or removed and also occur in a `cdc` action.
- - it is **illegal** for the same data file to be added twice or removed twice with different DVs.
+ - it is **illegal** for the same `path` to be occur twice with different `dvId`s within each set of `add` or `remove` actions.

 The `dataChange` flag on either an `add` or a `remove` can be set to `false` to indicate that an action when combined with other actions in the same atomic version only rearranges existing data or adds new statistics.
 For example, streaming queries that are tailing the transaction log can use this flag to skip actions that would not affect the final results.